 Search Marketing Standard: The Future of Print & SEO – Interview with Associate Editor Frances Mary Krug

-Recently I had the opportunity to conduct an email interview with Frances Mary Krug, associate editor of Search Marketing Standard magazine about
+One day I had the opportunity to conduct an email interview with Frances Mary Krug, associate editor of Search Marketing Standard magazine about

 - the past, present and future of SMS

 I have added emphasis on some passages in the replies I personally think are important.

 Tad of SEO 2.0: Hello Frances, it’s almost two years since Search Marketing Standard (SMS from now on) has been acquired in summer 2008.

 You are still here so it seems to have worked out.
 Tell us a bit more about how your magazine has developed since then.

 Frances Mary Krug: It’s certainly been an interesting last two years.
 Moving from a small office in New York to being part of a much larger business was a big step.

 We had some turnover in staff, including our editor-in-chief, who completed his college degree and left to pursue other goals.

 But we’ve managed to make the transition successfully, even in the midst of a huge, continuing economic crisis.